A SpaceX Falcon rocket lifts off from Kennedy Space Center to deliver cargo to the International Space Station in 2017. (NASA)

 Today, the club has 35 members.
 While most students are studying engineering or computer science, CubeCats is open to all UC students and is looking to grow.

-CubeCats President Himadri Pandey first dreamed about space as a third-grader when her grandparents shared the exploits of India’s first female astronaut, who flew aboard the space shuttle.
+CubeCats President Himadri Pandey first dreamed about space as a third-grader when her grandparents shared the exploits of India’s first female astronaut aboard the space shuttle.

 “For the next year, when anyone asked me what I wanted to be when I grew up, I said I wanted to be an astronaut like Kalpana Chawla,” she said.

 “I always thought space was cool.
 When I had a chance to join the club, I thought sure!” she said.
 “My interest grew the more I learned about it.
 I started going to conferences.
-There is so much to learn.
-And the community is so amazing.”
+There is so much to learn, but the community is so amazing.”

 The UC club won grants totalling nearly $200,000 to design and build its first two cubesats.
 All nominated projects must address real problems related to NASA’s strategic goals.